vnklaimis/FantasyNight-docs/rules/roleplay.rst

 Police Situations
 """""""""""""""""
+A brief forewarning, not all shootings or scenarios need to be character kills.
+Just because a character kill may happen does not mmean it has to happen.
+Admins are encouraged to treat more shootings and situations as player kills and be more strict about character kills because it will generate more roleplay for everyone involved.

 If a situation arises where the death of a police officer is justified by the hands of (a) criminal(s) due to serious ramifications that the player would suffer if caught, a character kill may be enforced for both parties.
-Police officers as a whole though are not character killed if they are simply doing their job and character kills on police officers are also not justified if you are utilizing violence on a police officer to prevent yourself from being caught for less substantial crimes such as robbery, battery, drug dealing, weapon possession, etc.
+Police officers as a whole though are not character killed if they are simply doing their job and character kills on police officers are also not justified if you are utilizing violence on a police officer to prevent yourself from being caught for less substantial crimes such as robbery, battery, drug dealing, weapon possession, etc. Players who escalate the level of force used against police officers cannot use that escalation to justify a character kill.
+An example of this will be below.

+  * A criminal is fleeing police custody for a drug charge.
+If they shoot at police to escape this, it wouldn't be a character kill because the punishment they are fleeing from is not essentially life threatening like life in prison would be for murder.
+If the criminal fleeing police for a drug charge shoots at the police, even though this was escalated to potentially attempted murder, a character kill wouldn't be valid because the escalation was done by the fleeing party.
+Forcing a character kill on the officer at this point would mean that the vast majority of police deaths like this are character kills which is unsustainable.

   * A criminal has an arrest warrant out on them for murder which would result in life in prison.
 The player shoots at the police officer to prevent the officer from identifying and arresting them so they may escape.
 The police officer may be killed in this situation where substantial stakes are at risk.
+Foreknowledge is a mitigating factor in this circumstance.
+If the officer did not know there was an arrest warrant for murder, the chances of them being character killed are reduced.
+If they did know they had an arrest warrant on them for murder, the chances are increased.

   * During a gun deal where a high-level gang leader is involved a police officer pulls up on them.
 In order to protect the identity of the high-level gang leader and prevent an investigation which could cripple the gang, everyone flees and a few of the gang members at the deal shoot at the police officer, killing them.